 Not included in the opening statement was a non-cash impairment charge to goodwill of £310m which swings the statutory results into a loss.

-Insurance is often a more complex subject than it appears, and may run contrary to general macroeconomic conditions.
-It is fair to say that insurance has become more of a commodity, and the rise of comparison sites mean that customers have become more price sensitive and also stay for a shorter period of time.
+Insurance is often a more complex subject than it appears.
+It may run contrary to general macroeconomic conditions.
+It is fair to say that insurance has become more of a commodity.
+The rise of comparison sites mean that customers have become more price sensitive and also stay for a shorter period of time.

-That being said, more frequent switching offers operators like Saga opportunity to acquire customers, and they have positioned themselves as a specialist for the older end of the market, who on one hand may cost more, but may be less inclined to change.
+That being said, more frequent switching offers operators like Saga opportunity to acquire customers.
+They have positioned themselves as a specialist for the older end of the market.
+They on one hand may cost more, but may be less inclined to change.

 As we can expect, insurance forms the core of the earnings for Saga.
 Some 2.7m policies were writen at an average £44 per policy.
 However, they also have a successful underwriting business, which contributed £79.2m in profit.
 Travel is the smallest segment, but still contributed £20m to underlying profits.
 It could be the case that this may be the segment most under threat as recent warnings by TUI and Thomas Cook have shown.